kclt/UK-Traffic-Accidents-Project/README.md

 ![alt text](3_Diagrams/validcurve.png)

 We observe that the only model that is overfitting the model is KNN while the other looks quite good.
-Then using the an ensemble learning model (e.g. combine the various model to conduct majority voting) we arrive at the following results.
+Then using an ensemble learning model (e.g. combine the various model to conduct majority voting) we arrive at the following results.

 ![alt text](3_Diagrams/results.png)